nicoboyce/nicoboycedotcom/gear.md

 These go to an Epiphone Valve Special, a Blackstar HT-5H or sometimes the Genz for that grunt.

-Effects come and go but I wouldn't be without the ProCo Turbo Rat (I use a restored original) and an Electro Harmonix Big Muff Pi with Tone Wicker.
+Effects come and go but I wouldn't be without the ProCo Turbo Rat (I use a restored original) and a Big Muff, ideally with Tone Wicker.
 I've got a few weirdo pedals like a Gojira FX Ants fuzz and I've built a few of my own noiseboxes.
 Sometimes I'll break out the Whammy or the Akai Headrush E2.

 ### Audio recording